 - Love the clanging of weight plates.
 Like an aggressive metronome spurring you on.

 - Find it a haven from distractions.
 The gym is where you enter “The Zone” and release yourself from home distractions (like the over-clingy dog or a hyperactive 6 year old).

 Home dumbbells are great for people who:

 - Get gym intimidation.
-Workout in the comfort of you’re own home.
+Workout in the comfort of your own home.